Training for Hyrox? This is the Best Nutrition for Peak Performance

 What to Eat Before a Hyrox?

 The days leading up to your race are all about carbohydrates.
 Why?
-Because in a race lasting 60 to 90 minutes, you'll significantly deplete your glycogen (the fuel in your muscles).
-By consuming more carbohydrates 2-3 days beforehand, you ensure your body has a full tank.
+Because in a 60 to 90-minute race, you significantly deplete your glycogen (the fuel in your muscles).
+By eating more carbohydrates 2-3 days in advance, you ensure your body has a full tank.

-Here's how to do it smartly: start increasing your carbohydrates in the week before your competition, while reducing the duration and intensity of your training.
+Here's how to do it smartly: start in the week before your race by gradually increasing your carbohydrates, while reducing the duration and intensity of your training.
 This is called tapering.
-On day 1 of the final week, consume about 3 grams of carbohydrates per kilogram of body weight.
-Gradually increase this to 7 to 12 grams per kilogram of body weight the day before the race.
-The effect is the same as a classic "carb load", but you avoid negative side effects like extreme fatigue or digestive issues.
-Be aware that such high amounts of carbohydrates can temporarily cause bloating.
+On day 1 of the final week, eat about 3 grams of carbohydrates per kilogram of body weight.
+Build this up daily to 7 to 12 grams per kilogram of body weight on the day before the race.
+The effect is the same as a classic "carb load", but you avoid negative side effects like extreme fatigue or digestive problems.
+Do keep in mind that such high amounts of carbohydrates can temporarily cause bloating.

 Good carbohydrate sources: pasta, rice, bread, oatmeal, potatoes, fruit, and sports drinks.
-If you're a woman, you may need to slightly increase your total calorie intake, as your body stores carbohydrates less easily.
+Are you a woman?
+You may increase your total calorie intake slightly, as your body stores carbohydrates less easily.

-The night before Hyrox have a light, carbohydrate-rich meal without too much fat or fibre.
-Think white rice with chicken and some vegetables or whole-grain pasta with a light sauce.
+The evening before Hyrox eat a light, carbohydrate-rich meal without too much fat or fibre.
+Think white rice with chicken and some vegetables or whole grain pasta with a light sauce.

-On the day itself eat a digestible meal 3-4 hours before the start: for example, oatmeal with banana, a smoothie bowl, or pancakes with jam.
-If your start is very early, ensure a good meal the night before and possibly have a banana or energy bar 1 hour before the race.
+On the day itself eat a easily digestible meal 3-4 hours before the start: for example, oatmeal with banana, a smoothie bowl, or pancakes with jam.
+Is your start very early?
+Then ensure a good meal the evening before and possibly have a banana or energy bar 1 hour before the race.

-Hydration tip: Drink a bit more water 24-48 hours before the race and add electrolytes (for example, in the form of ORS or an isotonic sports drink).
+Hydration tip: Drink slightly more water 24-48 hours before the race and add electrolytes (for example, in the form of ORS or an isotonic sports drink).
 On the day itself: drink 350-500 ml 2-3 hours before the start, and another 200-300 ml just before the start.

 What to Eat and Drink During the Hyrox Race?

-If you're taking longer than 75 minutes, it might be wise to consume some extra carbohydrates during the race, such as an energy gel or half a sports drink.
+Are you taking longer than 75 minutes?
+Then it might be wise to consume some extra carbohydrates during the race, like an energy gel or half a sports drink.
 Guideline: 30-60 g of carbohydrates per hour.
-Take this, for instance, after rowing or burpees, where you can catch your breath briefly.
+Take this, for example, after rowing or burpees, where you can catch your breath briefly.

 Practical tips: carry a gel in a flipbelt or pocket.
-Don't forget to drink water when taking it, for better absorption.
+Remember to drink water when consuming it, for proper absorption.

 Which Supplements Help You Perform in a Hyrox?

-Supplements aren't a miracle cure, but they can provide that final push for more strength, focus, and endurance.
+Supplements are not a miracle cure, but they can sometimes provide useful support, as a complement to your diet.
 These are the most proven supplements for Hyrox:

-- Creatine – for more strength during explosive power efforts.
+- Creatine – for more strength during explosive power efforts, with a daily intake of at least 3g creatine.
 Handy for sled push, wall balls, and burpees.
 Take 3-5 g daily, even on rest days.
 Start at least 2-3 weeks before the race.

 - Caffeine – Reduces the feeling of fatigue during exertion* Take 200-300 mg (or 3-6 mg per kg body weight) about 45-60 minutes before the start.
-Test this first during your training. *Health claims pending European approval.
+Test this first in your training. *Health claims awaiting European approval.
 Beneficial effects are achieved with a minimum intake of 75 mg caffeine.

-- Beta-alanine – may help with longer intense performance during short high-intensity efforts (30 seconds - 2 minutes)
+- Beta-alanine – can help with longer intense performance at short high intensity (30 seconds - 2 minutes)

 - Magnesium – Supports normal muscle function and is good for the muscles.
-Handy during heavy training or if prone to cramps.
-Take daily, preferably before bedtime.
+Take daily, preferably before bed.

 Hyrox is intense.
-Your muscles, tendons, and energy reserves have taken a hit.
+Your muscles, tendons, and energy reserves have taken a beating.
 Proper recovery prevents injuries and ensures you come back stronger.

 Good to Know

-You don't need to do everything perfectly at once.
+You don't have to do everything perfectly all at once.
 Test your nutrition and supplements during your Hyrox training.
-This way, you discover what works for your body.
+This way, you'll discover what works for your body.
 What you eat and drink makes a huge difference, but the most important thing remains: having fun, challenging yourself, and being proud of what you achieve.
 You've got this.

 Sources